tonycapone/cloud_catalog_ai/README.md

 This tailored approach not only personalizes the experience but also highlights the transformative potential of GenAI, instilling confidence, curiosity, and recognition of the vast opportunities that Generative AI presents.

-The chatbot portion demonstrates how to use [Retrieval Augmented Generation](https://arxiv.org/abs/2005.11401) to build a Generative AI chatbot that can answer questions about a customer's website.
-It uses [Amazon Kendra](https://aws.amazon.com/kendra/) to index the website and [Amazon Bedrock](https://aws.amazon.com/bedrock/) to generate responses to questions.
+The chatbot portion demonstrates how to use [Retrieval Augmented Generation (RAG)](https://arxiv.org/abs/2005.11401) to build a Generative AI chatbot that can answer questions about a customer's website.
+It uses the [Amazon Bedrock Knowledge Base](https://aws.amazon.com/bedrock/knowledge-bases/) webcrawling datasource to index the website and generate responses to questions.
 It also uses [Streamlit](https://www.streamlit.io/) to provide a web interface for the chatbot.

 See the [this quip](https://quip-amazon.com/pI57Abo7dElG/Enterprise-Knowledge-Base-Chatbot-Demo) for more information.